jundalisay/superb/content/en/maharlika/history/pigafetta/simplified-pigafetta2.md

 On Wednesday morning, I asked Raja Humabon where we could bury him.
 - He replied, “If I and my vassals all belong to your sovereign, how much more ought the land.”

-- I told the king that we would like to consecrate the place, and to set up a cross there.
+I told the king that we would like to consecrate the place, and to set up a cross there.
 - He replied that he was quite satisfied, and that he wished to adore the cross as did we.

-- The deceased was buried in the square with as much pomp as possible, in order to furnish a good example.
+The deceased was buried in the square with as much pomp as possible, in order to furnish a good example.
 - Then we consecrated the place, and in the evening buried another man.

-- We carried a quantity of merchandise ashore which we stored in a house.
+We carried a quantity of merchandise ashore which we stored in a house.
 - The king took it under his care as well as four men who were left to trade the goods by wholesale.

+## The Cebuanos

-- Those people live in accordance with justice, and have weights and measures.
+Those people live in accordance with justice, and have weights and measures.
 - They love peace, ease, and quiet.
 - They have wooden balances, the bar of which has a cord in the middle by which it is held.
 At one end is a bit of lead, and at the other marks like quarter-libras, third-libras, and libras.
 When they wish to weigh they take the scales which has three wires like ours, and place it above the marks, and so weigh accurately.
 - They have very large measures without any bottom.